pward123/parallels-udp-forward-repo/README.md

 echo "working" | nc -w1 -u ##vagrant_guest_ip## 14550
 ```

-* Open a second terminal window and run the following command.
-You should not see "not working" in the first terminal window.
+* Now run the following command in the second terminal window.
+The problem is that the echo does not show up in the first terminal window.

 ```
 echo "not working" | nc -w1 -u 127.0.0.1 14550